-James’ problem is that she does not have the charisma, energy and bullishness of Nigel Farage, who will be a tough act to follow.
+James’ problem is that she does not have the charisma, energy and bullishness of Farage, who will be a tough act to follow.

-If James wants to be effective in putting pressure on the government she will have to maintain UKIP’s current level of support.
-While UKIP voters have been steadfast in their support for Farage’s UKIP, it remains to be seen whether James can retain their loyalty.
+If James wants to be effective in putting pressure on the government, she will have to maintain UKIP’s current level of support.
+While UKIP voters have been steadfast in their support for Farage’s UKIP, it isn’t obvious that James can retain their loyalty.
 Her first speech to the membership was not altogether encouraging for UKIP’s prospects.
 It lacked the energetic and confident delivery of a Farage speech.
 But it had something of his defiance, with digs at “Magpie May” for nicking UKIP policies, for example.
 With UKIP currently polling at 13%, it will be interesting to see how the party’s support fairs in the coming months…

 Meanwhile, Nigel Farage has said that he will remain involved in politics by commenting on matters in the UK, paying visits to Eurosceptic parties on the continent and perhaps making another foray into American politics.

 Farage has urged UKIP voters to support James’ leadership.
 But it’s been suggested that he could yet return to UKIP’s helm were the PM to bottle Brexit.
 We could yet see another “unresignation” in the future.